sgrieve/spatial_efd/README.rst

     harmonic = spatial_efd.FourierPower(tmpcoeffs, x)
     coeffs = spatial_efd.CalculateEFD(x, y, harmonic)

-Once the coefficients have been calculated they can be normalized following the steps outlined by `Khul and Giardina (1982) <http://www.sci.utah.edu/~gerig/CS7960-S2010/handouts/Kuhl-Giardina-CGIP1982.pdf>`_:
+Once the coefficients have been calculated they can be normalized following the steps outlined by `Kuhl and Giardina (1982) <http://www.sci.utah.edu/~gerig/CS7960-S2010/handouts/Kuhl-Giardina-CGIP1982.pdf>`_:

 .. code-block:: python